adobe-type-tools/python-scripts/README.md

 # Python scripts

-Assortment of scripts that run on the command line, i.e. *Terminal* on Mac OS X, and *Command Prompt* on Windows.
+Assortment of scripts that run on the command line, i.e. *Terminal* on macOS, and *Command Prompt* on Windows.

 ## Description